1970 – 1990

 1990 – 2000

-In March of 1996, CEI added a Horticulture Program to provide therapeutic, occupational and vocational benefits.
+In March of 1996, Creative Enterprises added a Horticulture Program to provide therapeutic, occupational and vocational benefits.
 Our clients experience the miracle of growing wonderful creations from seeds.
 With their intervention, these seeds grow into beautiful plants and with our intervention our clients grow into productive people.
-The CEI horticulture program has a curriculum that can assist in teaching the essentials to hold down competitive employment in a related field.
-The CEI horticulture program offers supportive employment and training for people whose full potential can only be reached in a structured setting.
+This horticulture program has a curriculum that can assist in teaching the essentials to hold down competitive employment in a related field.
+The horticulture program offers supportive employment and training for people whose full potential can only be reached in a structured setting.

 In September of 1996, a Day Habilitation Program was established to provide services to individuals who have barriers to employment so severe that employment is not an immediate goal.
 The program was implemented to include activity therapy, self help skills, survival techniques in emergency situations, current events, art, music, exercise, community awareness, and activities of daily living.
 The program began with 4 full time MRWP (Mental Retardation Waiver Program) Medicaid Waiver slots and 28 part time Grant-in-Aid recipients.